Encyclopedia Brown: Formula

 The books often follow a formula where the first chapter involves Brown solving a case at the dinner table for his father, the local police chief in the fictional seaside town of Idaville in an unspecified state.
 When Chief Brown barely tastes his meal, that is a clue he was handed a difficult case.
 He pulls out his casebook and goes over it with the family.
 Encyclopedia solves these cases by briefly closing his eyes while he thinks deeply, then asking a single question which directly leads to his finding the solution.

 The second mystery often begins in the Brown garage on Rover Avenue, where Encyclopedia has set up a detective agency to help neighborhood children solve cases for "25 cents per day, plus expenses—No case too small."
 This second case usually involves the town bully and mischief maker Bugs Meany, leader of a gang called the Tigers, who, after being foiled, will attempt revenge in the third mystery.

 In the third mystery, the plot involves Encyclopedia's partner, close friend, and bodyguard, Sally Kimball, the one person under 14 years of age to physically stand up to Bugs.
 She is the only reason that Bugs and his Tigers do not try to physically attack Encyclopedia.
 Encyclopedia tends to dislike anyone whom Sally has a crush on, possibly indicating that he has a crush on her.
-Also intelligent, Sally once attempted—in the series' first book—to prove herself smarter than Encyclopedia by stumping him with a mystery of her own creation.
+Also intelligent, Sally once attempted—in the series' first book—to prove herself smarter than Encyclopedia by stumping him with a mystery of her own creation when they first met.
 Ironically, the contest was held at the Tigers' clubhouse, with Bugs and the others cheering him on.
 However, she was beaten in the contest (although Encyclopedia admitted that she almost tricked him), after which she became his friend.
 In subsequent storylines Bugs or his gang usually set up some sort of trap to get Encyclopedia or Sally in trouble.
 However, as in the previous story, they make a key mistake which Encyclopedia exposes.

 Later cases may find Encyclopedia assisting his father at a crime scene (rarely more serious than larceny, and Encyclopedia is always discreet when helping his father) or interacting with people around town, often exposing scams.
 One such example is a high school dropout and would-be con artist named Wilford Wiggins who spends time trying to dream up schemes to fleece kids out of their money.
 Like Bugs, his schemes have an inconsistency which Encyclopedia exposes.

 In some cases it is Sally and not Encyclopedia who figures it out because, as she tells Encyclopedia, "You are a boy."
 In other words, she notices things that only a girl would find inconsistent.
-Sally further displays her intelligence in the various mysteries in that she often can deduce who committed the crime, or whether a certain person is lying, but she simply cannot always prove it.
+Sally can sometimes deduce who committed the crime, or whether a certain person is lying, but cannot always prove it.